back to top

 • Drag the notification, and then head over to settings by clicking on the cogwheel icon that appears in the upper-right corner.

-• Once you enable it by clicking on “Turn On”, it will start downloading and setting up the Linux Development.
+• Once you enable it by clicking on “Turn On,” it will start downloading and setting up Linux development.

-• Click on Next, and then enter the username and assign the disc size, which can be modified later from the device settings.
+• Click on Next, and then enter the username and assign the disc size, which can be modified later in the device settings.

 • After that, it will start downloading and installing.
-Once it is done, it will open the Linux Terminal.
+Once it is done, it will open a Linux terminal.

-• Open Device system submenu from the notification area, and then search for Linux.
+• Open the Device System submenu in the notification area, and then search for Linux.

 • There you get more options to configure, and from there you choose “Develop Android App.”
 Toggle to enable “Enable ADB Debugging.”

-Tap on the “everything button” and it will search for the terminal.
+• Tap on the “everything” button, and it will search for a terminal.

 • Execute the following command: